AspireOrg/aspire-lib/README.md

 # Configuration and Operation

 The paths to the **configuration** files, **log** files and **database** files are printed to the screen when starting the server in ‘verbose’ mode:
-	`$ counterparty-server --verbose start`
+	`$ aspire-server --verbose start`

 By default, the **configuration files** are named `server.conf` and `client.conf` and located in the following directories:

-* Linux: `~/.config/counterparty/`
+* Linux: `~/.config/aspire/`
-* Windows: `%APPDATA%\Counterparty\`
+* Windows: `%APPDATA%\Aspire\`

-Client and Server log files are named `counterparty.client.[testnet.]log` and `counterparty.server.[testnet.]log`, and located in the following directories:
+Client and Server log files are named `aspire.client.[testnet.]log` and `aspire.server.[testnet.]log`, and located in the following directories:

-* Linux: `~/.cache/counterparty/log/`
+* Linux: `~/.cache/aspire/log/`
-* Windows: `%APPDATA%\Local\Counterparty\counterparty\Logs`
+* Windows: `%APPDATA%\Local\Aspire\aspire\Logs`

-Counterparty API activity is logged in `server.[testnet.]api.log` and `client.[testnet.]api.log`.
+Aspire API activity is logged in `server.[testnet.]api.log` and `client.[testnet.]api.log`.

-Counterparty database files are by default named `counterparty.[testnet.]db` and located in the following directories:
+Aspire database files are by default named `aspire.[testnet.]db` and located in the following directories:

-* Linux: `~/.local/share/counterparty`
+* Linux: `~/.local/share/aspire`
-* Windows: `%APPDATA%\Roaming\Counterparty\counterparty`
+* Windows: `%APPDATA%\Roaming\Aspire\aspire`

 ## Configuration File Format

-Manual configuration is not necessary for most use cases. "back-end" and "wallet" are used to access Bitcoin server RPC.
+Manual configuration is not necessary for most use cases. "back-end" and "wallet" are used to access AspireGas server RPC.

-A `counterparty-server` configuration file looks like this:
+A `aspire-server` configuration file looks like this:

 	[Default]
-	backend-name = indexd
+	backend-name = addrindex
 	backend-user = <user>
 	backend-password = <password>
-	indexd-connect = localhost
-	indexd-port = 8432
 	rpc-host = 0.0.0.0
 	rpc-user = <rpcuser>
 	rpc-password = <rpcpassword>

 The ``force`` argument can be used either in the server configuration file or passed at runtime to make the server keep running in the case it loses connectivity with the Internet and falls behind the back-end database.
-This may be useful for *non-production* Counterparty servers that need to maintain RPC service availability even when the backend or counterparty server has no Internet connectivity.
+This may be useful for *non-production* Aspire servers that need to maintain RPC service availability even when the backend or aspire server has no Internet connectivity.

-A `counterparty-client` configuration file looks like this:
+A `aspire-client` configuration file looks like this:

 	[Default]
-	wallet-name = bitcoincore
+	wallet-name = gaspcore
 	wallet-connect = localhost
 	wallet-user = <user>
 	wallet-password = <password>
-	counterparty-rpc-connect = localhost
+	aspire-rpc-connect = localhost
-	counterparty-rpc-user = <rpcuser>
+	aspire-rpc-user = <rpcuser>
-	counterparty-rpc-password = <password>
+	aspire-rpc-password = <password>

 # Developer notes